adamwan-nexplore/guidebook-nxp-hk/how-we-develop/dev-testing-3.md

 });
 ```

+1. ❎ `toBeDefined` is useless.
+This case can be covered basically by any tests on output
+2. ❎ Randomly select an attribute does not guarantee the program is correct
+3. ❎ `Horse` can be found as wrong only if the previous line is fixed - this is an inefficient tests

+---

+1. ✅ No need to explicitly assert something arbitrary
+2. ✅ Cover the exit point ENTIRELY
+3. ✅ Instead of a single assertion, some libraries offer [soft assertion](https://playwright.dev/docs/test-assertions#soft-assertions).

-### Effectiveness
+## Effectiveness

-- Test only the code you write, not by others
+- Test only your own code
-- To find out those redundant tests, those often will not improve any code coverage metrics
+- Ineffective tests do not improve any code coverage

 ```typescript
 function getNotice(dateString: string) {